cgogn/cgogn.github.io/index.md

 ##### Cell traversors

 Filtering functions are a great and versatile way to customize cell traversals.
 They are particularly well adapted to highly variable settings where the set of filtered cells changes regularly w.r.t. the filtering function.
-However, under the hood, the complete map is still traversed using classical algorithms that enumerate the darts and use markers (a boolean attribute) to tag the darts of the processed orbits.
+However, under the hood, the complete map is still traversed using classical algorithms that enumerate all the darts and use markers (a boolean attribute) to tag the darts of the processed orbits.

 Other types of objects, derived from the `CellTraversor` class, can be used as a Mask and given as a second parameter to the `foreach_cell` or `parallel_foreach_cell` method.
 Any `CellTraversor` should provide a `begin<CellType>` and `end<CellType>` template methods that return an internal `const_iterator` type instance.
 These methods are then used by the `foreach_cell` or `parallel_foreach_cell` method to completely overload the classical traversal.
 Several `CellTraversors` are already provided in CGoGN.

 __QuickTraversor__

-The goal of a `QuickTraversor` is to avoid the traversal of the darts and the marking/unmarking cost related to the usage of a marker.
-To this aim, it creates an Attribute of type Dart in the attribute container of the traversed cell type.
+The goal of a `QuickTraversor` is to avoid the enumeration of all the darts and the marking/unmarking cost related to the usage of a marker.
+To achieve this, it creates and maintains an Attribute of type Dart in the attribute container of the traversed cell type.
 Calling the `build<CellType>` method will fill this attribute with one representing dart per cell.
 When the `QuickTraversor` is given to the `foreach_cell` or `parallel_foreach_cell` method, its internal attribute is used to directly enumerate the cells without having to manage any marker, providing a significative speed-up.

 However, in order to keep the `QuickTraversor` in sync with the map, special care must be taken when the connectivity is modified:
  - when a new orbit is created, one of its darts has to be written in the internal attribute.
 This can be done by passing the new cell to the `update` method.
  - when an existing orbit is modified, if one or more darts have been removed, the representing dart stored in the internal attribute may have been removed.
 A valid dart can be chosen again by passing the cell to the `update` method.
  - when an orbit is completely deleted, nothing has to be done as the attributes of this cell will not be traversed anymore.

 In the following example, a `QuickTraversor` is built for the vertices of the map.
-Then an edge is cut, inserting a new vertex, for which the `QuickTraversor` is updated:
+Then an edge is cut, inserting a new vertex.
+In order for this new vertex to have a valid representing dart in the `QuickTraversor` internal attribute, this new vertex is updated:
 ```c++
 // given a CMap2 map
 CMap2::QuickTraversor qtrav(map);